eegg/school-policies-and-procedures/src/equal-opportunities.rst

   #.
 Are pathways clear of obstructions?
   #.
 Are all areas adequately lit?
   #.
 Do steps and handrails accompany ramps?
   #.
-Are stemps suitable and highlighted for people with visual impairment?
+Are steps suitable and highlighted for people with visual impairment?
   #.
 Are resting platforms available and highlighted?

 #.
 Entrances